jackjliew/ai-openscale/connect-azureml.md

 {:codeblock: .codeblock}
 {:screen: .screen}

-# Specifying a Microsoft Azure ML service instance
+# Specifying a Microsoft Azure ML Studio service instance
 {: #connect-azure}

 Your first step in the {{site.data.keyword.aios_short}} tool is to specify a Microsoft Azure ML service instance.
 Your Azure ML service instance is where you store your AI models and deployments.